Helen McLean

-Helen McLean (born 1927) is a Canadian author and painter, known for her autobiographical Details From a Larger Canvas.
+Helen McLean (1927 – February 7, 2017) was a Canadian author and painter, known for her autobiographical Details From a Larger Canvas.

-Life
+Biography

 Helen McLean was born in Toronto, Ontario, in 1927.

-As a teenager in 1940 she studied under Dorothy Stevens at an art class arranged by the Women's Art Association.
+As a teenager, in 1940, she studied under Dorothy Stevens at an art class arranged by the Women's Art Association.
 She attended the University of Toronto, where she earned a B.A., and gained an M.A at the University of Calgary.

 She married Ross McLean, and had three children.